Bilal-S/cfpgp/README.md

 Last Update:
 Added installer support for ColdFusion 10.
 Requirements:
-This has been tested for CF 8,CF 9, CF10 and Railo 3.x
+This has been tested for CF 8,CF 9, CF10 - CF18 and Railo 3.x, Lucee 5.x
 You can use the PGP libraries in Flex as well if you backend it with ColdFusion.
 Simply change the Access Modifier of the functions in the main controller cfc.